 As mentioned above, landed catch of target species is used as the effort metric, and target species differ by fishery sector.
 Target species of those sectors that encountered eulachon during 2002-2021 were: all groundfish species, except Pacific hake, included in the groundfish fishery management plan (FMP) for LE bottom trawl and IFQ trawl sectors, Pacific hake for at-sea hake fisheries, and either Pacific hake or groundfish for shoreside midwater trawl Pacific hake/rockfish fisheries.
 For those sectors that encountered eulachon, a ratio estimator was used to estimate the number or weight of eulachon catch per stratum.
-For a given fishery sector, observer data were stratified by state of landing, year, and season, as applicable and possible given MSA confidentiality requirements to use the "rule of three" - that only strata with 3 or more active vessels will be reported to protect business interests.
+For a given fishery sector, observer data were stratified by state of landing, year, and season, as applicable and possible given MSA confidentiality requirements to use the "rule of three"-that only strata with 3 or more active vessels will be reported to protect business interests.
 A bycatch ratio (aka bycatch rate) per stratum was computed from observer data as the observed catch (number or weight) of eulachon divided by the observed retained weight of target species (or species groups).
-Total eulachon bycatch at the fleet-wide level was then estimated based on the simple expansion of bycatch ratio and fleet-wide expansion were done according to the following equation:
+Total eulachon bycatch at the fleet-wide level was then estimated based on the simple expansion of bycatch ratios by total targeted fish landings as the multiplier for a given strata.
+The estimation of bycatch ratio and fleet-wide expansion were done according to the following equation:

-$$\hat{D}{s} = \frac{\sum{t} d{st}}{\sum{t} r{st}} \times F{st}$$
+$$\hat{D}s = \frac{\sum{t} d{st}}{\sum{t} r{st}} \times F_s$$ s =stratum, which is formed by a combination of sector, year, season, state, etc.

-- s = stratum, which is formed by a combination of sector, year, season, state, etc. - t = individual tows in observer data - d = observed bycatch count of eulachon - r = observed retained weight of target species or species group - F = expansion factor (total weight of landed target species recorded on fish tickets) - \hat{D} = fleet-wide total bycatch estimate of eulachon
+t = individual tows in observer data

+d = observed by catch count of eulachon

+r = observed retained weight of target species or species group

+F =expansion factor (total weight of landed target species recorded on fish tickets)

+$\hat{D}$ = fleet-wide total bycatch estimate of eulachon